-- Research priorities, courses, curricula, programs and special offerings;
+- Research priorities, courses, curricula and programs;

 - Student organizations and activities;

 - Efforts to recruit and support excellent students, faculty and staff from diverse backgrounds.

 Diversity and inclusion are central to our mission to improve public health, promote individual well-being and eliminate health inequities across North Carolina and around the world.